 Donate here to support my work.
 Mahalo!

-Some of my influences include: Abraham-Hicks, Alan Watts, Anita Moorjani, Barbara Marciniak, Bashar, Bob Proctor, Byron Katie, Dan Millman, Debbie Ford, Derek Rydall, Dolores Cannon, Doreen Virtue, Dr. Brian Weiss, Dr. Dain Heer, Edgar Cayce, Eckhart Tolle, Ernest Holmes, Gary Douglas, Hans Christian King, James Van Praagh, Jean Slatter, Jeneth Blackhert, Jennifer Hough, John Edward, Kenji Kumara, Kryon, Lori Spagna, Matt Kahn, Mira Kelly, Neal Donald Walsh, Neville Goddard, Panache Desai, Ram Dass, Rhonda Byrne, Rikka Zimmerman, Seth, Stuart Wilde, Susan Shumsky, Sylvia Browne, Tama Kieves, Teal Swan, THEO, Wayne Dyer, William Linvelle
+Some of my influences include: Abraham-Hicks, Alan Watts, Anita Moorjani, Barbara Marciniak, Bashar, Bentinho Massaro, Bob Proctor, Byron Katie, Dan Millman, Debbie Ford, Derek Rydall, Dolores Cannon, Dr. Brian Weiss, Dr. Dain Heer, Edgar Cayce, Eckhart Tolle, Ernest Holmes, Gary Douglas, Hans Christian King, James Van Praagh, Jean Slatter, Jeneth Blackhert, Jennifer Hough, John Edward, Kenji Kumara, Kryon, Lori Spagna, Matt Kahn, Mira Kelly, Neal Donald Walsh, Neville Goddard, Panache Desai, Ram Dass, Rhonda Byrne, Rikka Zimmerman, Seth, Stuart Wilde, Susan Shumsky, Sylvia Browne, Tama Kieves, Teal Swan, THEO, Wayne Dyer, William Linvelle